-The movements on reserves are as set out in the Statements of Changes in Equity.
+The movements on reserves and the amounts carried forward to next year are as set out in the Statement of Changes in Equity.

 Auditors

 KPMG have expressed their willingness to continue in office.
 A resolution proposing the reappointment of KPMG as auditors of the Company will be submitted at the forthcoming Annual General Meeting.